Inject0r77/COD-AntiRCE/README.md

 # RCE Protection for Call of Duty: Modern Warfare 3 (2011)

+p.s - player info not work.
+I'll fix it with new patches.
 # ( EU )
 This project provides a network protection system against Remote Code Execution (RCE) exploits in Call of Duty: Modern Warfare 3 (2011).
 It focuses on monitoring network traffic, blocking malicious packets, and ensuring game integrity by preventing unauthorized actions such as forced microphone activation or disabling.